- CBD may be consumed through inhalation, ingestion, sublingual administration (under the tongue), and topical application.

 Cannabidiol dosage depends on each individual since the compound affects everyone differently.
 The best advice is to initially take a low dose and slowly increase it until the desired effects are felt.

-There are three types of CBD oil, each offering unique properties and benefits.
+There are three general categories of CBD products, each offering unique properties and benefits.
 Users should choose the best type for their needs.

 Before purchasing any CBD product, it is essential to consult a doctor to be aware of any potential complications.